Important information about compensation arrangements

 For further information about the compensation provided by the FSCS (including the amounts covered and eligibility to claim) please ask at your local branch, refer to the FSCS website www.FSCS.org.uk or call the FSCS on 020 7741 4100 or 0800 678 1100.
 Please note only compensation related queries should be directed to the FSCS.

 Deposits with us are held with Bank of Scotland plc.
-Accounts with Bank of Scotland plc include accounts with its divisions and trading names: Halifax, Intelligent Finance (IF), Birmingham Midshires (BM Savings), Bank of Scotland, Bank of Scotland Private Banking, Bank of Scotland Germany, Bank of Scotland The Netherlands, Bank of Scotland Treasury, Lloyds Bank Commercial Banking and St. James’s Place Bank.
+Accounts with Bank of Scotland plc include accounts with its divisions and trading names: Halifax, Intelligent Finance (IF), Birmingham Midshires (BM Savings), Bank of Scotland, Bank of Scotland Private Banking, Bank of Scotland Germany, Bank of Scotland The Netherlands, Bank of Scotland Treasury, Lloyds Bank Commercial Banking, Bank of Wales and St. James’s Place Bank.
 Some savings accounts under the AA Savings, Saga and Charities Aid Foundation brand names are also deposits with Bank of Scotland plc.
 An eligible depositor’s £85,000 limit relates to the combined amount in accounts under all of these names.

 If you are unsure whether your account is held with Bank of Scotland plc please check your account literature.